Welcome back. Today we will continue with more of the common senses that are independent of scaling.

 Common sense: Team sizes should be around 10-15 people

 If we continue on the common sense of an organisational structure, we will have the group sizes in the organisation, which also goes well together with our social ability and wish to be part of something.
 A group of people of around 10-15 people, is what we normally have today regardless if we look at a line manager’s, a project manager’s or a team manager’s group of people.
-If the group of people gets bigger, it will be difficult to manage, which our ancestors found out a long time ago, see this blog post about sympathy, trust, social loafing and Dunbar’s number in human science.
+If the group of people gets bigger, it will be difficult to manage, which our ancestors found out a long time ago, see this blog post about sympathy, trust, social loafing and Dunbar’s number in human science, see this blog post for detailed information.

 We can also add that the structure of the different groups within an organisation, have since ancient time been divided into a guild system.
 This in order to keep track of the competences needed for fulfilment of the aim of the organisation.
 Note that the organisational setup of guilds with their different competences, must not mixed up with the actual work done to achieve something in the organisation.
-This is especially true for product development of both software and hardware and their combinations, where the working teams can consist of a suitable number of people from the guild setup.
+This is especially true for product development of both software and hardware and their combinations, where the working teams can consist of a suitable number of people with different competences from the guild setup in the line hierarchy.
 This setup is used to be able to maximise organisational flexibility towards market changes and is further elaborated on in this blog post.

 Common sense: High complexity requires experimentation

 High complexity can shortly be described as that we do not understand what we see, which makes it impossible to plan the future, without adding a tremendous time buffer and too many risks in the plan.
-So, when having high complexity, we need to experiment to gain new knowledge.
-The experimentation can also be on architectural level, where we experiment with architectural components and flows through the system.
-This in order to get fast feedback so that we can see that we reduced the complexity correct, meaning that we are doing a kind of skeleton of our system.
+So, when having high complexity, we need to experiment to gain new knowledge, where we have two kinds of complexity, disciplinary and transdisciplinary.
+The former means the we dig down into a discipline, making research to find new science, or new technology.
+The latter means experimentation be on an architectural level, where we experiment with architectural components and flows through the system.
+This in order to get fast feedback so that we can see that we reduced the transdisciplinary complexity correct when we integrated the parts.
+This mean that we experimenting with the systems design and we are doing a kind of skeleton of our system.

 So, when having a problem with our products or services that we did not foresee and cannot understand why we got them, we normally in our setup task force, firstly ask multiple why in order to try to find the root cause(s).
-Of course, the root cause(s) can be simple mistakes, but if not, the root cause(s) can sometimes show that we need to experiment to gain knowledge so we can solve the root cause.
+Of course, the root cause(s) can be simple mistakes, but if not, the root cause(s) can sometimes show that we need to experiment to gain knowledge so we can solve the root cause to the problem in the product or service.
 This is also how the laws of science evolve, experimentation is needed when we do not understand or we need to confirm a proposition, which give us new knowledge and new scientific laws, see this blog post for an elaboration on the evolved science of understanding blood.

 But, when having an organisational problem, the question why is too seldom asked, which means that we are only trying to solve organisational symptoms, and as we know, any symptom is impossible to solve directly.
 Symptoms are not only impossible to solve due to all other symptoms it generates, but if we still try, we will get solutions that are more impossible to master.
 Unfortunately, this means that if the “solution” when trying to solve symptoms, is formed to a method, it gets so complicated (not complex), that we or the inventor of it, cannot see it through.
 And if we are unlucky, we buy the method and implement it, even though we never asked why on our own original organisational problems.
-As you understand, by looking around on transformations of way of working in different organisations, not asking why on the problems is unfortunately very common, which means unsolved root causes.
-This will lead to big short-term fails for the organisation to deliver what promised, and long-term, if the root cause are neglection of reducing complexity, it will lead to a self-induced extinct.
+As you understand, by looking around on transformations of way of working in different organisations, not asking why on the problems, is unfortunately very common, which means unsolved root causes, built-into our way of working.
+This will lead to big short-term fails for the organisation to deliver what promised, and long-term, if the root cause is neglection of reducing this transdisciplinary complexity, it will lead to a self-induced extinct.

 So, before we experiment, we always need to ask several why on the original problem, the common sense we discussed earlier, to get the root cause(s), and then and only then if we cannot solve it (them), we start our experimentation.
 This is further elaborated on in this series of blog posts regarding our problem-solving ability and how to boost it.